Pandaman-Ryan/AgentBind/README.md

 `pip install numpy six matplotlib biopython tensorflow-gpu`

 ## Data Download ##
+**Data for experiments with the DanQ architecture**

+**Data for experiments with the DeepSEA architecture**

 ## Demo ##

-The annotation scores produced from the experiment type 1 can be found here:
+The annotation scores produced with the DanQ architecture can be found here:
 * https://drive.google.com/file/d/1HB-_bG1K6rbbtBxh2OQ2ldL5BVp3NlBQ/view?usp=sharing

-All the experiments were implemented using Python scripts (v2.7.5).
-The machine learning architectures were implemented with the help of Tensorflow v1.9.0.
-For the installation of Tensorflow, you can find a download link from the Tensorflow website: https://www.tensorflow.org/install.
-Other exterior python packages we used include: numpy, sklearn, subprocess, and OptionParser.
 For questions on usage, please open an issue, submit a pull request, or contact An Zheng (anz023@eng.ucsd.edu).